bitovi/academy/src/react-native/08-styling/styling.md

 ### Inline styling

 You can directly pass an object to the `style` prop.
-This is convenient for dynamic styles that depend on the component’s state or props, but it can be less performance-efficient for static styles.
+This is convenient for dynamic styles that depend on the component’s state or props, but it can be less performant for static styles.

 ```tsx
 const InlineStyleExample = () => (